This toolkit is funded by donations - any contributions are appreciated.

 Cancer Rehab

-One of my long term heath conditions is Prostate cancer.
+One of Pete's long term health conditions is prostate cancer.

-In a nutshell, once a person has been diagnosed with cancer, Pinc & Steel Physiotherapists organised a Prehab, During and After treatment programme.
+Overall, once a person has been diagnosed with cancer, Pinc & Steel physiotherapists organise a prehab and a during and after treatment programmes.

-Lou has trained many other Physiotherapist around the world, with the Pinc & Steel.
-Go to the Contact Page and ask, if there is one near you.
+Lou has trained many other physiotherapists around the world through Pinc & Steel.
+Go to their Contact Page and ask if there is one near you.

 Healthy Eating and living with cancer

-A few years ago, I interviewed Dr Katherine Brain about what are the Healthy Eating foods for someone living with cancer.
-Watch the video here to find out which ones.
+A few years ago, I interviewed Dr. Katherine Brain about what are the healthy foods are for someone living with cancer.
+Watch the video here to learn about these.
+Subtitles are available.